hapijs/joi/API.md

 ### `number` - inherits from `Any`

 Generates a schema object that matches a number data type (as well as strings that can be converted to numbers).

+By default, it only allows safe numbers, see [`number.unsafe()`](#numberunsafeenabled).

 If the validation `convert` option is on (enabled by default), a string will be converted to a `number` if specified.
+Also, if
-Also, if `convert` is on and `number.precision()` is used, the value will be converted to the specified `precision` as well.
+`convert` is on and `number.precision()` is used, the value will be converted to the specified `precision` as well.

 `Infinity` and `-Infinity` are invalid by default, you can change that behavior by calling `allow(Infinity, -Infinity)`.